vbuterin/pybitcointools/README.md

 ### Example usage - the long way (best way to learn :) ):

-WARNING: While it's fun to mess around with this on the testnet, do not do the following procedure on the mainnet unless you really know what you are doing.
+WARNING: While it's fun to mess around with this on the testnet, do not do the following procedure on the mainnet you really know what you are doing.
 Any value in the inputs not included in the outputs will be lost.
 So if the total inputs value is 1 BTC, and the total outputs amount to 0.6 BTC, 0.4 BTC will be given to the miners as a fee.
 The faster way, listed later in the README, ensures the difference between inputs and outputs is sent as change back to the sender (except for a small minter fee).
 If in doubt, before broadcasting a transaction, visit https://live.blockcypher.com/btc/decodetx/ and decode the raw tx and make sure it looks right.
 If you aren't familiar with how Bitcoin transactions work, you should run through